-5. Raise the axle approximately 2" (51 mm) and support it with jack stands and remove the wheel chocks.
+5. Raise the axle approximately 2" (51 mm) and support it with the jack stands and remove the wheel chocks.

-Failure to proper support axle during maintenance could create a crush hazard, which if not avoided, could result in death or serious injury.
+Failure to properly support axle during maintenance could create a crush hazard, which, if not avoided, could result in death or serious injury.

 - 6. Remove the tires. - 7.
 Disconnect and discard the front pivot fasteners (Figure 31) and rotate the equalizing beams downward out of the frame brackets.
-Make sure the equalizing beams are supported by jack stands.

-Failure to proper support equalizing beams during maintenance could create a crush hazard, which if not avoided, could result in death or serious injury.
+Failure to properly support equalizing beams during maintenance could create a crush hazard which, if not avoided, could result in death or serious injury.